ZetaReticuli844/ZetaReticuli844/README.md

 # Hi there! 👋

-I'm Yogesh, a passionate backend developer with expertise in Django, React, React Native, Python, TypeScript, JavaScript, Swift, Golang, Docker, and PostgreSQL.
+I'm Yogesh, a passionate web developer with expertise in Django, React, React Native, Python, TypeScript, JavaScript, Swift, Golang, Docker, and PostgreSQL.

 ## 🛠️ Tech Stack